April 13, 2024

 What online businesses can you buy/sell on Flippa?

-The business categories listed on Flippa are not limited to ecommerce brands, SaaS startups, content (blogs and newsletters), websites, service-based businesses, domains, and dropshipping stores.
-You can search for hundreds of online businesses based on location, type, age, category, niche, and prices.
+You can search for hundreds of online businesses based on location, type, age, category, niche, and price.
 To streamline the buying process and time, you can search for ecommerce stores through dedicated categories like Shopify and Amazon FBA stores.

 Top Features